shtse8/fluxus/memory-bank/progress.md

-# Progress: Fluxus (Feature: `keepPreviousDataOnError` for `asyncProvider`)
+# Progress: Fluxus (Docs: API Sidebar Improvement)

 **Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, and core utilities (`pipe`, `debounce`) are functional.
-Cancellation features for async and stream providers have been implemented and tested. **Added `keepPreviousDataOnError` option to `asyncProvider`**.
-Documentation site with auto-deployment is set up, including pages for Riverpod comparison and a guide on combining providers (with examples).
-Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
+Cancellation features for async and stream providers have been implemented and tested.
+Added `keepPreviousDataOnError` option to `asyncProvider`.
+Documentation site with auto-deployment is set up, including pages for Riverpod comparison and a guide on combining providers (with examples). **The API documentation sidebar structure has been improved to mirror the generated TypeDoc output.** Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
 Most `no-explicit-any` ESLint warnings have been addressed.
 Memory Bank is updated.
 Focus can shift towards further refinement, features, or documentation.

 **What Works:**